You can find an explanation of the safety system’s operation as well as watch a brief video of the safety system in action here.

 Quality.
 SawStop saws were designed from the ground up to be the best saws you can buy.
 Read what customers that use the SawStop cabinet saw every day have to say about its quality and safety system by clicking here.
 And read what customers that use the SawStop contractor saw have to say by clicking here.
 For information regarding the features that separate the SawStop cabinet saw from the competition, click here.

 The brake cartridge is a single unit that requires no tools to insert and remove.
 It’s easy to change cartridges while you are changing blades, adding virtually no extra time to the task.
-See “brake cartridge replacement” video here illustrating a brake change with a brake cartridge that has been activated.
+To see how to change an activated cartridge, Click Here to check out our Video Vault.
+Select the video named “Replacing Your SawStop Cartridge is Simple.”

 Check out the Build and Price feature and price out the saw that fits your needs.